Ecology · Biodiversity · CNRS

 Nicolas Mouquet

 Senior research scientist at CNRS, based at MARBEC and the University of Montpellier.
-Research at the interface of metacommunities, biodiversity, ecosystem functioning, functional biogeography, rarity, aesthetics of biodiversity, and nature futures.
+Research on biodiversity at the interface of biogeography, ecosystem functioning, and human nature relationship.

 Research overview